-The 3-Day Assault Pack is one of those bags that’s just as comfortable filling the role of a general outdoor backpack as it is when used tactically or even as a larger, everyday carry solution.
-It’s this flexibility that makes it one of the best bug out backpacks out there if you’re looking for an operational bag that will perform well in a tactical situation, while still providing the capacity to carry up to and over 72 hours worth of gear when you need to make sure nothing gets left behind.
+The 3-Day Assault Pack is one of those bags that’s just as comfortable filling the role of a hiking, camping, or general outdoor backpack as it is when used tactically, as a survival backpack, or even as a larger bag for an everyday carry solution.
+It’s this excellent flexibility that makes it one of the best bug out backpacks out there if you’re looking for an operational bag that will perform well in a tactical situation, while still providing the capacity to carry up to and over 72 hours worth of gear when you need to make sure nothing gets left behind.

 Like many of the best bug out backpacks in this price bracket, the Maxpedition bag aims to combine operational capability with comfort and capacity, providing the essential requirements for evacuating on foot for 3 days in an emergency.